Stephen J. Luczo: Personal life

 Steve Luczo is married to Agatha Relota Luczo, a fashion model who has appeared in numerous magazines including Vogue, W Magazine, Elle and Harpers Bazaar, for brand campaigns including those of Chanel, Yves Saint Laurent, Hermes, and Nina Ricci, and who has worked with fashion photographers Patrick Demarchelier, Steven Klein, Juergen Teller, David LaChapelle, and Scavullo, among others.

 Agatha is the author of a children's book called Carla and Leo's World of Dance.
 Steve and Agatha Luczo have four children: Rosalia Antonia, George Thomas, Cosimo Josip and Anica Katherine.
 Steve has a tattoo of Agatha's native name (Agata) on his ring finger.

 Since 2008, Luczo has been active in charitable and economic work in rural Sicily through the Zimbardo-Luczo Fund which provides scholarships for academically gifted students from Corleone and Cammarata.
-In addition to 125 scholarships awarded over the last 5 years, the fund has provided support for computer labs in primary and middle schools and a music lab in a Corleone high school, facilities to support differently-abled citizens of Cammarata, and cultural arts festivals in Corleone and Cammarata.
+In addition to 125 scholarships awarded over the last 5 years, the fund has provided support for computer labs in primary and middle schools and a music lab in a Corleone high school, facilities to support disabled citizens of Cammarata, and cultural arts festivals in Corleone and Cammarata.

 Luczo's company Balance Vector has sponsored many world championships and professional-level events such as the $75,000 purse for Maverick's Surf Contest in 2004.
 He has also made numerous financial contribution to charities focused on at-risk children or environmental issues such as SurfAid International.
 On March 19, 2007, Luczo made a $100,000 donation to the Wikimedia Foundation.
 He is one of the co-founders of Talking House Productions, a production company specializing in music and other audio arts programming.

 In May 2007 Luczo ran an entry in the Indianapolis 500 paired with Jay Penske co-owners of Luczo-Dragon Racing Ltd., their driver was Ryan Briscoe, sponsored by Symantec.
 Briscoe qualified 7th and finished in 5th position.
 The team ran six races in 2008 and will compete in the IndyCar Series full-time in 2009 with champion driver Raphael Matos.

 Luczo endorsed Democratic candidate Hillary Clinton in the 2016 U.S. presidential election.